Fortunebest/alx-system_engineering-devops/0x02-shell_redirections/README.md

-My readme on how to write hello world
+My readme for special charaters